SR-22 Insurance in Washington

 You will also be required to maintain proof of your auto insurance policy on you at all times.
 Your insurance card must include the name of your insurer, your policy number, the effective date of the policy, expiration date of the policy and a description of your vehicle including year, make and model.

 An SR22 form must be filed by the insurance provider that you choose.
-It is important to ensure that your provider submit this form immediately as you will be unable to reinstate your driver’s license until it has been successfully submitted.
+It is important to ensure that your provider submits this form immediately as you will be unable to reinstate your driver’s license until it has been successfully submitted.
 Insurance agencies are also required by law to immediately report any significant changes to your policy, such a lapse in coverage or the cancellation of your coverage.

 If you switch your SR22 insurance provider during your required three-year period, the new insurer must submit another form immediately in order to avoid a lapse in coverage.
 It is also worth knowing that some insurance agencies may require you to pay your complete premium in a lump sum payment rather than in monthly installments.